dabeaz/curio/docs/tutorial.rst

 The ``chat_server`` task launches both the ``dispatcher`` and a ``tcp_server`` task and watches them.
 If cancelled, both of those tasks will be shut down.
-This includes all active client connections (each of which will get a "server is going away" message).

-Spend some time to play with this code.
-Allow clients to come and go.
-Send the server a ``SIGHUP`` and watch it drop all of its clients.
-It's neat.

 Programming Advice
 ------------------

-At this point, you should have enough of the core concepts to get going.
+At this point, you should have enough of the core concepts to get started.
-Here are a few programming tips to keep in mind:
+Here are a few programming tips:

-- When writing code, think thread programming and synchronous code.
+- Think thread programming and synchronous code.
-  Tasks execute like threads and would need to be synchronized in much the same way.
-However, unlike threads, tasks can only be preempted on statements that explicitly use ``await`` or ``async``.
+  Tasks execute like threads and programming techniques applied to threads also apply to Curio.
+Just remember that blocking operations are always prefaced by an explicit ``await``.

 - Curio uses the same I/O abstractions that you would use in normal synchronous code (e.g., sockets, files, etc.).
 Methods have the